Codablaze/codablaze.github.io/_posts/2024-10-02-CompTIA A+ Chapter 3 Self-Testing Questions.markdown

 <u>Fibre ethernet:<u>

-❓Why is fibre ethernet more secure than copper?
+❓Why is fibre ethernet more secure than copper?<br>
 ✅

-❓Why is fibre ethernet more efficient than copper?
+❓Why is fibre ethernet more efficient than copper?<br>
 ✅

-❓What is the central ‘High Reflective Index’ also called?
+❓What is the central ‘High Reflective Index’ also called?<br>
 ✅

-❓What is the mid-section ‘Low reflective index’ also called?
+❓What is the mid-section ‘Low reflective index’ also called?<br>
 ✅

-❓What is the exterior ‘mechanical coating’ also called?
+❓What is the exterior ‘mechanical coating’ also called?<br>
 ✅

-❓What is a ferrule, and what is it made of?
+❓What is a ferrule, and what is it made of?<br>
 ✅

-❓What is multimode fibre, and what is used for?
+❓What is multimode fibre, and what is used for?<br>
 ✅

-❓What distance is considered ‘short range’ with fibre?
+❓What distance is considered ‘short range’ with fibre?<br>
 ✅

-❓What is single mode fibre?
+❓What is single mode fibre?<br>
 ✅

-❓What distance can single mode fibre cover?
+❓What distance can single mode fibre cover?<br>
 ✅

-❓What is considered ‘long distance’ in fibre terms?
+❓What is considered ‘long distance’ in fibre terms?<br>
 ✅

 <br>

 <u>568A and 568B colours:<u>

-❓What is the international cabling standard for 568A and 568A?
+❓What is the international cabling standard for 568A and 568A?<br>
 ✅

-❓What is the TIA?
+❓What is the TIA?<br>
 ✅

-❓What does ANSI stand for?
+❓What does ANSI stand for?<br>
 ✅

-❓What type of buildings does the ANSI/TIA-568 standard cover?
+❓What type of buildings does the ANSI/TIA-568 standard cover?<br>
 ✅

-❓What is the resistance rating of a single conductor in a twisted pair cable?
+❓What is the resistance rating of a single conductor in a twisted pair cable?<br>
 ✅

-❓What is meant by ‘conductor’ in this context?
+❓What is meant by ‘conductor’ in this context?<br>
 ✅

-❓How many ‘conductors’ are there in total?
+❓How many ‘conductors’ are there in total?<br>
 ✅

-❓What does 8P8C stand for, and what is it referring to?
+❓What does 8P8C stand for, and what is it referring to? <br>
 ✅

-❓Can you cross over 568A and 568B standards on alternate ends of a cable?
+❓Can you cross over 568A and 568B standards on alternate ends of a cable?<br>
 ✅

-❓What is an ethernet crossover cable?
+❓What is an ethernet crossover cable?<br>
 ✅

-❓What is the colour order for 568A wiring?
+❓What is the colour order for 568A wiring?<br>
 ✅
 **White and Green
 **Green